Engin-Boot/pong-stage-muskan01/Stage0/Player-2-action.md

 This module defines different actions taken by player 2 in different scenarios and the respective results which takes places.
 The racket associated with player 2 is racket 2.
+Also, this holds all the dimensions, speed and movement of racket 2

 ## Acceptance Criteria